GO BACKFind out if your website is compliant

 The US access board published its latest section 508 revision in 2017 with the following breakdown:

 Yes.
-Some US-based websites must comply with Section 508’s accessibility guidelines which are essentially the WCAG 2.0 Mark II standards.
+Some US-based websites must comply with Section 508’s accessibility guidelines, essentially the WCAG 2.0 Mark II standards.

 If your website is: